 Specialists are everywhere.

-Long snappers in football come in only to spiral the ball between their legs on punts and field-goal attempts.
+Long snappers come in to spiral the ball between their legs on kicks.
 Hockey enforcers have rules with fists ever since the Original 8.
 Basketball used to have slow white guys who planted themselves on the perimeter to take 3-point shots at a high success rate.

 There’s even such a thing as a burger stylist.
 (Where do I sign up?)

-Our friend Alecia at Food Lion starts her night on the ethnic food aisle, armed with a milk cart and precision focus, and blocks the entire store – which means she lines up all the Jarritos soda bottles, two items deep, and doesn’t stop until she’s fronted the bargain-brand toilet paper on aisle 13.
+Our friend Alecia at Food Lion starts her night on the ethnic food aisle, armed with a milk carton and focus, and blocks the entire store.
+She lines up Jarritos soda bottles, two deep, and doesn’t stop until she’s fronted the bargain-brand toilet paper on aisle 13.